WeblateOrg/weblate/docs/admin/addons.rst

 .. versionadded:: 2.19

 Addons provide ways to customize translation workflow.
 You can install addons to your translation component and they will work behind the scenes.
+The addon management can be found under :guilabel:`Manage` menu of a translation component.

 .. image:: ../images/addons.png